- Table of Content

 - Quickly provide proper feedback to all suppliers participating in the event

-6 Simple Steps of Ignite Strategic Sourcing Process
+6 Simple Steps of the Strategic Sourcing Process

 The first step for the strategic sourcing team is to gather as much information as possible about the spending or analyze the spend to find: